IkeTurtle/gamedle/docs/index.md

 ### [Eike Gebing]

 About
-: 27 years old student at HWR in his 8th semester.
+: 27 year old student at HWR in his 8th semester.

 Matr.-Nr.
 : 1878752